 2) Google loves freshly updated content.
 Google’s algorithm is changing from the days of old!
-It used to be where you could just build a static html site, stuff keywords throughout the title, description, and keyword tags in the code, and you’d be able to rank for those phrases.
+It used to be where you could just build a static HTML site, stuff keywords throughout the title, description, and keyword tags in the code, and you’d be able to rank for those phrases.

-Well things have changed!
+Well, things have changed!

 Google has gotten a lot smarter about how people attribute authority to web pages, and about how black hat SEO’s try to game the algorithms.

 If people are finding your content, bookmarking your site, subscribing to your RSS feed, and coming back for more, then that means people will also be linking to your content.
-The more traffic, subscribers and links you have, the more PageRank will be attributed to your site.
+The more traffic, subscribers, and links you have, the more PageRank will be attributed to your site.
 The more PageRank your site has, the higher it will rank in Google, the more often your site will be crawled, an the deeper those crawls will be – all of which adds more PageRank to your blog.

 To satisfy Google’s insatiable hunger for fresh content, you have to feed Google with freshly updated blog posts.
 In return for your giving, Google will give back with PageRank and authority.
 It’s actually a great relationship!

 As I mentioned earlier, just having Matt Cutts promote WordPress as the best SEO tool is enough for me!
-Beyond that, WordPress is a super clean CMS (content management system), that Google finds easy to crawl and who’s coding is well structured.
+Beyond that, WordPress is a super clean CMS (content management system), that Google finds easy to crawl and whose coding is well structured.